dotnet/machinelearning/docs/code/DataViewRowCursor.md

 above become important.

 One common thought that comes up is the idea that we can have some "global position" instead of ID.
-This was actually the first idea by the original implementor, and if if it *were* possible it would definitely make for a cleaner, simpler solution, and multiple people have asked the question to the point where it would probably be best to have a ready answer about where it broke down, to undersatnd how it fails.
-It runs afoul of the earlier desire with regard to data view cursor sets, that is, that `IDataView` cursors should, if possible, present split cursors that can run independently on "batches" of the data.
+This was actually the first idea of the original implementor, and if it *were* possible it would definitely make for a cleaner, simpler solution, and multiple people have asked the question to the point where it would probably be best to have a ready answer about where it broke down, to understand how it fails.
+It runs afoul of the earlier desire with regard to data view cursor sets, that is, `IDataView` cursors should, if possible, present split cursors that can run independently on "batches" of the data.
 But, let's imagine something like the operation for filtering; if I have a batch `0` comprised of 64 rows, and a batch `1` with